kylrth/joplin-aw/README.md

     - 0:00: Firefox: nitter/.github/workflows/build-docker.yml at master · zedeus/nitter
 ```

-Currently the 15-minute period is not modifiable, but I might change that later.
+The 15-minute period is modifiable in the plugin's settings page.

 Feel free to provide feedback by opening an issue here!